 23print("outputs_match=", matvec(merged, x) == unmerged_output)1merged_weights= [[2.0, 1.0], [5.0, 2.0]]

-2outputs_match= TrueTo understand what peft is doing, here is a simplified implementation of a LoRA layer in PyTorch.
+2outputs_match= TrueTo understand what peft is doing, build a simplified LoRA layer in PyTorch.
 This custom linear layer replaces a standard nn.Linear module.
-It takes an input tensor x, computes both the frozen base model projection and the trainable low-rank adaptation, and returns the combined output scaled by alpha.
+It takes an input tensor x, computes both the frozen base model projection and the trainable low-rank adaptation, scales the adapter path by , and adds the two outputs.

 1import torch